csci1710/2024/toadusponensfiles/README.md

-# Place your Toadys Ponens files in this folder
+# Place your Toadus Ponens files in this folder